yuvrajhash/Adhiron/README.md

 # Pharma E-commerce

-This is a Next.js e-commerce platform for pharmaceutical products.
+This is a Next.js e-commerce platform for products.

 ## Getting Started